Tips Bulletin

 Hit the Nutgrass with Vinegar

 Like liquid dish soap, vinegar is an all-time champ when it comes to DIY cleaning and weed control.
-Because of the acetic acid it contains, vinegar is death to green and growing things and eradicates your nutgrass in a hurry.
+Because of the acetic acid it contains, killing clover with vinegar works in a hurry.
+It also works to kill nutgrass as well.

 Use a stronger vinegar than the one sitting in your pantry, though.
 Vinegar with 10 to 30% acid is perfect for use in your yard or flower beds.